poezio/slixmpp/docs/getting_started/echobot.rst

 that was received that caused the event.
 In this case, ``event`` will just be an empty dictionary since there is no associated data.

-Our first task of sending an initial presence is done using :meth:`send_presence <sleekxmpp.basexmpp.BaseXMPP.send_presence>`.
+Our first task of sending an initial presence is done using :meth:`send_presence <slixmpp.basexmpp.BaseXMPP.send_presence>`.
-Calling :meth:`send_presence <sleekxmpp.basexmpp.BaseXMPP.send_presence>` without any arguments will send the simplest stanza allowed in XMPP:
+Calling :meth:`send_presence <slixmpp.basexmpp.BaseXMPP.send_presence>` without any arguments will send the simplest stanza allowed in XMPP:

 .. code-block:: xml